unioslo/harborapi/docs/usage/logging.md

 # Logging

-The library uses the standard Python logging library for logging purposes, and uses a single logger with the name `harborapi`.
-This logger is disabled by default, but can be enabled if desired.
+The library uses the standard Python logging library for logging purposes, and provides a single logger named `harborapi`.
+The logger is disabled by default, but can be enabled if desired.

 ## Enable logging